101 – Laurentian University

 Certificate of Bilingualism

-With more than 1,600 spaces in 8 residences, we offer a guaranteed space to all first-year students with a 75% average or better who submit a residence application by the deadline date.
+With more than 1,600 spaces across 6 residences, we offer a guaranteed space to all first-year students with a 75% average or better who submit a residence application by the deadline.
 Accommodations include single rooms, double rooms and apartments.

 Admission Entry Point

-The Admissions Office will communicate all decisions it makes to you via email.
-Decisions will also appear in the myLaurentian portal and in your OUAC Account.
+The Admissions Office will communicate all decisions it makes relevant to your status via the myLaurentian Portal.
+Monitor your emails for login information and updates.
+Decisions will also appear in your OUAC Account.

 Scholarships and Financial Aid

 At Laurentian, financial aid is a priority.
-We grant approximately $9.2 million each year to students in the form of academic excellence scholarships, financial aid bursaries and the Work Study program.
+We grant approximately $5.2 million each year to students in the form of:

-We give some scholarships automatically, while others require an application.
-If you wish to be considered for additional scholarships, you must apply through your myLaurentian portal.
+While some scholarships are awarded automatically based on your applicant profile, others require an application.
+If you wish to be considered for additional scholarships, look up the many opportunities you may qualify for – they are posted in your myLaurentian Portal.